arquivo/arquivo404/README.md

 ### One-liner

-The simplest use case is to add the script in the HTML section where you want the link and message to the archived page.
+The simplest use case is to include the script in the HTML section where the message will be presented.
-The script will then show the link to the archive if there is an archived version of the missing page.

 ```js
 <script type="text/javascript" src="//arquivo.pt/arquivo404.js" async defer onload="ARQUIVO_NOT_FOUND_404.call();"></script>